PopularDemand/cmi-oe/index.md

 Course in Miracles began, the path of its evolution, its various formats, and how you can obtain a copy.

-<h2 class="ui header">Help Wanted</h2>
-<i class="green bullhorn icon"></i> We need help collecting timing data to
-synchronize audio data with textual content.
-It's easy, anybody can do it from anywhere and you'll get to sit with Maz reading from the Course.
-[Click here to learn more.](/t/acimoe/acq/timers)

 <div id="page-contents">
   <div class="ui three cards">
     <div class="card">